National Parcel and Logistics Companies Deliver Digital Transformation with Low-Code

-Dubreuil charged herself with putting together a massive digital transformation strategy that would enable the business to make the shift from mail to parcel.
+Dubreuil charged herself with putting together a massive digital transformation strategy that would enable the business to shift from mail to parcel.

 Competing against parcel delivery giants like Amazon isn’t easy.
 But it’s even harder when you’re 255 years old.

 de Jonge and PostNL experienced similar challenges.
-Also centuries old and built around the mail business, PostNL has seen a 10-12% decline in mail services, which has impacted the business a lot.
+Also centuries old and built around the mail business, PostNL has seen a 10-12% decline in mail services, which has impacted their business a lot.

 de Jonge, too, shifted to a parcel delivery business model, one that overlooks all delivery networks in Benelux.
 Not only did this include your usual parcel deliveries like an online shopping purchase, but specialized parcels as well: foods, pharmaceuticals, and diamonds, for instance.

 With the shift to parcel delivery, de Jonge has seen his team grow from 5 people to 50 and his application portfolio jump from 10 apps to 100.
-The applications were all point solutions which, in the long run, is an unsustainable way to address rapid growth.
+The applications were all point solutions—designed to solve a specific business problem—which, in the long run, is an unsustainable way to address rapid growth.
 They needed to look at and revise their total logistics application landscape.

-PostNL’s IT team was not properly equipped to take on the massive job of revising the entire application landscape. de Jonge first looked for solutions external to PostNL but decided that they needed to build something themselves.
+The massive job of revising the entire application landscape was more than PostNL’s IT team was equipped to tackle. de Jonge first looked for solutions external to PostNL but decided that they needed to build something themselves.
 Without the proper software engineering experience, a low-code development platform was the next logical step for de Jonge.
 “Since we didn’t have a software engineering capability ourselves,” he says, “Mendix or low-code was a logical option to look at.
 So that’s how we ended up looking at Mendix and we are now building the core of our logistics systems based on Mendix.”

-Leveraging microservices architecture with Mendix, PostNL was able to re-platform its core supply chain system.
+By leveraging microservices architecture with Mendix, PostNL was able to re-platform its core supply chain system.
 The results of this new massive environment have had a profound impact.
 Last year, PostNL delivered around 250 million parcels, a 20% increase from the year before.
-Per parcel, there are 18 events or touchpoints per parcel.
+Per parcel, there are 18 events or touchpoints.
 That equals out to roughly 10 million transactions a day. de Jonge’s team also built an app that allows its 4.5 million users to follow parcel delivery and re-route it if necessary.